pixlsus/website/src/articles/interview-chdk/index.md

 #### How did CHDK start?
 Who were the first developers?
 What was their role in those first steps?
 Do you have any information on who those people are, where they come from, or their professional background?

 **reyalp** That was before my time.
-The very first developer was <dfn>VitalyB</dfn>, and I don’t know much about his background.
+The very first developer was *VitalyB*, and I don’t know much about his background.
 In truth, CHDK is very loosely organized and informal, so I don't know much about current contributors backgrounds either.

 **waterwingz** Before my time too.
 The original hack seems to have taken off in 2006/2007 when it got mention on the <a href='https://www.dpreview.com/forums/thread/1836713' target='_blank'>DPREVIEW.COM</a> site.
 Many people shared random bits and pieces based on what they were personally interested in working on.
 There was no project organization and people did their own builds.
-At some point, I believe someone with the nick <dfn>GrAnd</dfn>, got things organized around a wikia site and created a standardized set of build tools.
+At some point, I believe someone with the nick *GrAnd*, got things organized around a wikia site and created a standardized set of build tools.
 Eventually an online discussion forum and autobuild server were added - not sure who gets credit for those.
-But over the last 10 years, more or less, <dfn>reyalp</dfn> has coordinated the ongoing volunteer development efforts.
+But over the last 10 years, more or less, *reyalp* has coordinated the ongoing volunteer development efforts.
 There is still no real plan or schedule but there seems to be community consensus of how things get done and what gets added to the package.

 #### Some people say that CHDK was first developed by Andrei Gratchev (<a href='https://fr.wikipedia.org/wiki/CHDK' target='_blank'>here</a> and <a href='https://www.pcmag.com/article2/0,2817,2329392,00.asp' target='_blank'>here</a>).
-I believe he is <dfn>GrAnd</dfn>, right?
+I believe he is *GrAnd*, right?
 Do you know something about it?
-Is it possible that Andrei Gratchev is <dfn>VitalyB</dfn>?
+Is it possible that Andrei Gratchev is *VitalyB*?

-**reyalp** <dfn>GrAnd</dfn> and <dfn>VitalyB</dfn> are definitely not the same person.
-They have separate accounts on <a href='https://app.assembla.com/spaces/chdk/team' target='_blank'>https://app.assembla.com/spaces/chdk/team</a>. <dfn>GrAnd</dfn> was still occasionally involved when I joined in 2008.
-The suggestion that <dfn>GrAnd</dfn> was the original developer is mistaken.
+**reyalp** *GrAnd* and *VitalyB* are definitely not the same person.
+They have separate accounts on <a href='https://app.assembla.com/spaces/chdk/team' target='_blank'>https://app.assembla.com/spaces/chdk/team</a>. *GrAnd* was still occasionally involved when I joined in 2008.
+The suggestion that *GrAnd* was the original developer is mistaken.

 <figure>
 <img src='reyalp-chdk-md-lighting-20170911-8111-c2.jpg' width='1280' height='1707' alt='Lightning by reyalp'>